Shaker Kitchen from DeVOL

 Recently I was meeting a friend at a café.
 Running late I rushed in, out of breath.
 I felt myself instantly relaxing, looking at the walls of the café which were grey.
-We both noted we felt ourselves unwinding and becoming more calm.
+We both noted we felt ourselves unwinding and becoming calmer.
 However that ‘calming down’ kept going and going so by the time we left a couple of hours later we no longer felt relaxed but drained and tired.

 To what extent does the shade of grey that we choose make a difference to our interiors?

 KH.
 It’s best to use the shade of grey that resonates with you.
-There are warm greys (yellow based) and cool greys (blue based).
+There are warm greys (yellow-based) and cool greys (blue-based).